Cubs pound Cardinals 13-5 for 7th straight win

 Cardinals: RHP Carlos Martínez (shoulder) pitched a perfect inning in his first rehab appearance with Class A Peoria.
 Martínez is expected to work out of the bullpen when he returns to the majors.

-Cubs: 2B Daniel Descalso (sore left ankle) was out of the starting lineup.
-He was scheduled to see a doctor, and manager Joe Maddon thought Descalso might be available off the bench.
-Descalso got hurt during Saturday's 6-5 win. ...
+Cubs: 2B Daniel Descalso (sore left ankle) rested after he got hurt during Saturday's 6-5 win.
+He is day to day. ...
 C Victor Caratini took batting practice on the field for the first time since he had surgery last month to repair a broken bone in his left hand. ...
 LHP Xavier Cedeño (left wrist inflammation) got one out and allowed two hits in a rehab appearance with Triple-A Iowa.
 He is expected to pitch for Iowa again on Monday.

 UP NEXT